greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_FUNCTION.html.md

 If the function did not contain the `EXECUTE ON INITPLAN` attribute, the CTAS command returns the error `function cannot execute on a QE slice`.

-When a function uses the `EXECUTE ON INITPLAN` attribute, a command that uses the function such as `CREATE TABLE t AS SELECT * FROM get_data()` gathers the results of the function onto the master segment and then redistributes the results to segment instances when inserting the data.
-If the function returns a large amount of data, the master might become a bottleneck when gathering and redistributing data.
+When a function uses the `EXECUTE ON INITPLAN` attribute, a command that uses the function such as `CREATE TABLE t AS SELECT * FROM get_data()` gathers the results of the function onto the coordinator segment and then redistributes the results to segment instances when inserting the data.
+If the function returns a large amount of data, the coordinator might become a bottleneck when gathering and redistributing data.
 Performance might improve if you rewrite the function to run the CTAS command in the user defined function and use the table name as an input parameter.
 In this example, the function runs a CTAS command and does not require the `EXECUTE ON INITPLAN` attribute.
 Running the `SELECT` command creates the table `t1` using the function that runs the CTAS command.

 ```
 CREATE OR REPLACE FUNCTION my_ctas(_tbl text) RETURNS VOID AS